divipp/pandoc-haskell/pandocHaskell.md

     type Two a = (a, a)     -- 'Two Int' is equal to '(Int, Int)'

+The *arity* of the type synonym is the number of its parameters.

 Partial application of type synonyms is not allowed:

     type Tw = Two         -- *wrong*, use 'type Tw a = Two a'